yangcq/InfoTrackDevelopmentProject/README.md

 # InfoTrackDevelopmentProject

-First of all I would like to thank infotrack for giving me this opportunity to showcase my skills, going to have my two sleepless nights back.
+First of all I would like to thank infotrack for giving me this opportunity to showcase my skills, I am gonna have my two sleepless nights back.

 ## ConnectionStrings
 1. first set **WebScrape.Data** as start up project